 Where does the tour start and end?

-- We start and end at the same spot by riding a loop.
-Please see above for a map and address of where we meet.
+- We start and end at the same spot by riding a loop in both routes.
+Please visit our location page for a map and address of where we meet.

 What is your refund policy?